harvester/docs/docs/troubleshooting/os.md

 }
 ```

-The id of the above entry is `debug`.
-We can then set the default entry by running:
+You can configure the default entry by running the following commands:

 ```
 # mount -o remount,rw /run/initramfs/cos-state